 Personalized wedding vows are a surprise for your partner, a gift.
 No need to run versions by each other in advance, but have a conversation to decide on ideal length.

-2. Is it okay for the bride and groom to read directly from the paper, or should it be memorized?
+2. Is it okay for the couple to read directly from the paper, or should it be memorized?

 I’ve presided over 1,000 weddings; only two couples memorized vows.
 Many couples speak “off the cuff,” unplanned and moved by the moment, and that usually turns out well.